-Important Safety Information about ZILBRYSQ® ▼ (zilucoplan) in the EU2
+Important Safety Information about ZILBRYSQ® (zilucoplan) in the EU

 ▼ This medicinal product is subject to additional monitoring.
 This will allow quick identification of new safety information.
 Healthcare professionals are asked to report any suspected adverse reactions.
+See section 4.8 for how to report adverse reactions.